Siphon880gh/devbrain/Enterprise - Open Source Web Apps and CLI-Powered Web Tools/Open Source Web Apps/package.json node version conflicts or dependency conflicts.md

 There is no bp_main package in npm registry as of 5/2025.
 That's the name assigned to the root package.json, and the expected node version here is really from package.json's engines.node field.
 You either correct that package.json's node version or add a .nvmrc to yield to that node version (make sure to `nvm use`).
 This is in addition to replacing all the package.json's prefix `^`.

 Let's remove all package.json's `^` prefix

+If you have package-lock.json or yarn-lock.json (kept intentionally because it had previously installed successfully on your same system), then those had the exact versions that worked.
+It wouldn't have `~` prefixes unless you personally edited them into the lock file.
+But since you are experiencing dependency errors, the lock file's versions are incorrect.
+In that case, delete the lock files so `npm install` does not refer to the lock files over the package.json for dependency versions.

 You could use `sed`  to replace across package.json files, but don't forget to account for syntax differences between **Mac vs Linux** (Mac uses **BSD sed**, not GNU.).
 You could use VS Code as well: